Does anyone know when and for how long bodybuilders should

 women will not experience depressed testosterone levels during

 traditional aerobic exercise.
-In fact they may see slightly elevated
+In fact, they may see slightly

-levels since they produce their testosterone in the adrenal
+elevated levels since they produce their testosterone in the

-cortex in an area adjacent where cortisol also produced,
+in an area adjacent where cortisol also produced in both men

 may opt for low intensity aerobics training (such as very brisk

 walking) for long durations (2+ hours) most days of the week